ceejbot/putter/README.md

 - writer activity log: story data graphs, comments left
 - useful logged-in start page, showing subscriptions & recent activity

 Sort features into a list that keeps the site moving forward: minimum viability first, then nice-to-haves.
 But it's good to have the wishlist in mind from the start so we don't back ourselves into corners.
+E.g., story subscription is an early feature; tag set subscription is later.

+## Notes on the web app

+Strict delineation of what's not suitable for webappery, what is, and what is prerendered.
+(The trick to being fast is to do as little work as possible.
+This includes never repeating work you've done once.)
+Slice it into chunks that benefit from the single-page experience as groups.

 ## Tags manifesto